lubiah/kudadamold/src/routes/blog/content/instances-codemirror-in-file/index.md

         </textarea
 		>
 		<script>
-			ide('python'); //Call our function to initialize CodeMirror on the textarea with class "python"
+			ide("python"); //Call our function to initialize CodeMirror on the textarea with class "python"
 		</script>
 	</body>
 </html>